PopFlamingo/setup-swift/README.md

 # Usage
 This action isn't tagged yet, so you will need to use it from master with `adtrevor/setup-swift@master`.
+[HelloSetupSwift](https://github.com/adtrevor/HelloSetupSwift) is a minimal example Swift package using this action.

 Basic usage:
 ```yaml